rokkuu/PlayerTeleportation/README.md

 # PlayerTeleportation

-Simple plugin to request and accept teleportation for players on server.
+Send and accept requests to teleport.

 Commands: